Codecademy/gamut/README.md

 If you run into compilation issues after linking, try `yarn install` in your other project and restarting its dev server or running `yarn build-all` in this repo.

+### Adding a New Package

+1. Create a new directory at `packages/<package-name>/package.json`.
+1. Use `yarn lerna create` to create the new package, copying values from existing `package.json`s when unsure.
+1. Create a minimal amount of source code in the new package
+   - Example: a simple `tsconfig.json` with a `index.ts` exporting a single object
+1. Run `yarn lerna bootstrap` from the repository root
+1. Send a `feat` PR adding that package
+1. Once the PR is published, use our `codecademy` npm account from 1Password to [make the package public](https://docs.npmjs.com/changing-package-visibility#making-a-private-package-public)
+1. Message out in our #frontend Slack channel to other client-modules developers to re-run `yarn lerna bootstrap` after they merge from `main`

 ### PR Title Guide

 Your PR Title should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) Format.